top of page

 And together reach the purple mountain’s rim

-And looking toward the misty distance yonder
+And looking towards the misty distant yonder

 We will see the hills of Derry, faint and dim